-Data matching is one of the key controls used by the Department of Human Services (department) to manage the risk of fraud and non-compliance.
+Matching data is one of the key controls we use to manage the risk of fraud and non-compliance.

-The department works collaboratively with the Office of the Australian Information Commissioner (OAIC) to ensure that its data matching systems and practices are appropriate.
+We work closely with the Office of the Australian Information Commissioner (OAIC).
+This ensures our systems and practices for matching data are appropriate.

 Non-Employment Income Data-Matching (NEIDM)

-The NEIDM measure was developed in 2016 to better address a compliance risk which is only partly dealt with by the department’s PAYG data matching activity.
-In particular, the NEIDM measure allows the department to data match on non-employment related income reported to the ATO (which may include income received by independent contractors or income obtained through investments).
+The NEIDM measure was developed in 2016 to better address a compliance risk which is only partly dealt with by our PAYG data matching activity.
+In particular, the NEIDM measure allows us to data match on non-employment related income reported to the ATO.
+This may include income received by independent contractors or income obtained through investments.

 The Data-matching Program (DMP)

-In 1991, the department commenced data matching activities which involved the matching of TFNs under the Data-matching Program (Assistance and Tax) Act 1990 (DMP Act).
-Those activities have been conducted in accordance with the DMP Act, and the Data-Matching Program (Assistance and Tax) Act 1990 Guidelines (statutory data-matching guidelines) issued under the DMP Act.
+In 1991, we began data matching activities which involved the matching of TFNs under the Data-matching Program (Assistance and Tax) Act 1990 (DMP Act) Our activities were conducted in accordance with the DMP Act, and the Data-Matching Program (Assistance and Tax) Act 1990 Guidelines (statutory data-matching guidelines) issued under the DMP Act.